Pump Efficiency Testing With Torque Telemetry

 Integrity reached out to Binsfeld Engineering, looking for advice on a better rotary torque measurement solution.

 After a consultation, it was determined that the TorqueTrak 10K telemetry system would be the best measurement tool to provide the input power measurements.
 Since the TorqueTrak 10K can be installed on various shaft diameters, this meant that Integrity could save time during set-up.
-All that is needed is for a strain gauge to be installed on the input driveshaft of each pump size.
+All that is needed is for a strain gauge to be installed on the an intermediate shaft custom for each pump size, which are calibrated with a dead-weight and a new strain gauge installation once per year.

 The telemetry system provides much more accurate/repeatable measurements and is easily interchangeable between different testing shafts (which each have their own attached).
 Additionally, the TorqueTrak 10K provided the compactness and durability needed in order to perform in an extreme testing environment.